astehlik/uberspace-credit-distribution/README.md

 php bin/console uberspace:balanceaccount uber2 15 -x
 ```

-* 5 € will be transferred from `uber2` to `uber1`
+* Five Euros (5,00 €) will be transferred from `uber2` to `uber1`
-* 3 € will be transferred from `uber2` to `uber3`
+* Three Euros (3,00 €) will be transferred from `uber2` to `uber3`

 ## How To

 ### Log in

-This Howto is based on Firefox but should work similar with Chrome based
+This Howto is based on Firefox but should work similar with Chrome-based
 browsers.

-First, start Firefox with enabled remote control server:
+First, start Firefox with the remote control server enabled:

 ```bash
 firefox --marionette
 ```

-Now log on to the [Userspace Dashboard](https://dashboard.uberspace.de) with your OpenId.
+Now log on to the [Userspace Dashboard](https://dashboard.uberspace.de).
 You should be able to switch to all the accounts that you want to fill up and to
 the source account.